 At first glance it seems like AR app is useless nowadays.
 You need a lot of hardware in order for AR glasses to work: a battery, camera, processing power, memory, and preferably additional sensors.
 That’s why they are so bulky now.
 Just look at Microsoft Hololens.
 Obviously, such technology doesn’t fit consumer market needs.

-Nowadays, AR startups are growing from mobile devices, and test it on the glasses.
+Nowadays, AR startups are growing from mobile devices, and test it on glasses.
 This is an efficient approach because once the portable AR glasses tech will be available, they will simply port their app to the new platform.

-Thus, the competition in AR apps now is not about image perfection, but the creativity.
+Thus, the competition in AR apps now is not about image perfection, but creativity.
 The better your idea of AR application (and UI/UX execution) the more likely it will interest Augmenter Reality specialized VC funds.